 Subscribe for full access to Verizon Consumer's profile

 Verizon Consumer offers 8 products in the media and telecoms services industry.
-Verizon Consumer's product portfolio comprises of consumer electronics, telecoms and pay TV services.
+Verizon Consumer's product portfolio comprises of media and TV services, consumer electronics and telecoms.

 Subscribe for full access to Verizon Consumer's products in full detail

-Verizon Consumer's revenues were $102.9B in 2024.
-Caretta Research has split Verizon Consumer's revenue into 6 different product categories, the largest of which is mobile services, which represents 54% of Verizon Consumer's revenue.
+Verizon Consumer's revenues were over $1B in 2025.
+Caretta Research has split Verizon Consumer's revenue into 6 different product categories, the largest of which is mobile services.
+For full access to Verizon Consumer's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Verizon Consumer's revenue in full detail

 Verizon Consumer has partners like Redbox.
-Examples of Verizon Consumer's suppliers include Intel, Amdocs and Google.
+Examples of Verizon Consumer's suppliers include Amdocs, Intel and Google.

 Example Suppliers